 Where does Cubeb Pepper come from?

 Cubeb pepper comes from Indonesia.
-In addition, the Piper Cubeba belongs to the family of pepper plants.
-Due to its appearance, it has a small stem, it is also called tailed pepper or stalk pepper.
-The pepperplant is a tropical vine that bears white flowers with small green fruits - berries, the Piper cubeba.
+Besides, the Piper Cubeba belongs to the pepper plant family.
+Due to its appearance, it has a small stem, and it is also called tailed pepper or stalk pepper.
+The pepper plant is a tropical vine that bears white flowers with small green fruits - berries, the Piper cubeba.
 These berries are harvested green just like black pepper and dried under the sun, whereby their shell turns black.

 Cubeb pepper is, by the way, experiencing a renaissance today.
-Although it is cultivated since the 16th century in Java and for some 200 years a well-known substitute for black pepper in Europe.
-Nowadays not everybody knows of its existence.
+Although it has been cultivated in Java since the 16th century, in Europe, it has only been for 200 years a substitute for black pepper.
+Nowadays, not everybody knows of its existence.
 Thanks to our celebrity chefs who cook with it in their restaurants and on Tv.
-People get aware of this rare pepper and its demand is steadily rising even he is still rare.
+People become aware of this rare pepper, and its demand is steadily rising even though it is still scarce.

 Why not spice up your herb butter with Piper Cubeba?

 In the beginning, due to its dominance, I recommend to get to know the Cubeb pepper first and use it sparingly.
 Therefore, combine it with other spices.
 Its flavor is exceptional, and using it needs some practice.

 Cubeb Pepper in other national kitchen

 Cubeb pepper is a typical spice in Indonesian, Asian, and North African cuisine.
 It is a part of oriental spice blends like ras el hanout.
 Likewise, it fits curry with lamb, poultry, and even beef.
 It also spices seafood and crustaceans with its unmistakable aroma.